Nanticoke Lenni-Lenape Tribal Nation: Governance

 In 1978, the Nanticoke Lenni-Lenape Tribal Nation established a tribally governed 501(c)3 non-profit community benefit agency, “The Nanticoke Lenni-Lenape Indians of New Jersey.”
 It is chartered for educational, social, and cultural purposes, to promote the welfare of Native Americans who reside in the Delaware Valley; to extend charity in all forms to those Native Americans in need, giving priority to Nanticoke Lenni-Lenape Indians residing in the Delaware Valley; to establish cultural and instructional facilities; to improve health and welfare, housing, human rights, and economic security; to acquire and preserve land and water areas in a natural scenic or open condition consistent with the heritage of the Native Americans who reside in the Delaware Valley.

 In 1982, the tribe believed it received official recognition from the State of New Jersey via Senate Concurrent Resolution Number 73.
 This was reaffirmed through the tribe's statutory inclusion in the New Jersey State Commission on American Indian Affairs (New Jersey Public Law 1995 c.
 295; New Jersey Statutes 52:16A-53 et. seq.).

-The largest American Indian tribe in New Jersey, the Nanticoke Lenni-Lenape Tribal Nation enjoy friendly relations with the nation of Sweden, which acknowledges its tribal identity and sovereignty.
+The largest state-recognized tribe in New Jersey, the Nanticoke Lenni-Lenape Tribal Nation enjoy friendly relations with the nation of Sweden, which acknowledges its tribal identity and sovereignty.
 In 1988, Sweden celebrated its more than 350-year-old treaty of friendship with the Tribe, dating to the early settlement of Swedes and Finns in the land of the Lenape before Dutch and British colonial powers settled in the area.

 The Nanticoke Lenni-Lenape Tribal Nation is governed by a nine-member elected Tribal Council.
-All council members must be enrolled citizens of the tribe.
-The tribe has determined that membership is dependent on tribal Indian blood quantum and documented descent from core families.
-The Nanticoke Lenni-Lenape Tribe has more than 3000 enrolled citizens in more than 1500 households.
+All council members must be enrolled members of the tribe.
+The tribe has determined that membership is dependent on blood quantum and documented descent from core families.
+The Nanticoke Lenni-Lenape Tribe has more than 3,000 enrolled members in more than 1,500 households.

-Other Nanticoke-Lenape descendants and extended family who are not members also live in southern New Jersey and the surrounding area.
+Other Nanticoke and Lenape descendants and extended family who are not members also live in southern New Jersey and the surrounding area.
 They may participate in many tribal activities.
 According to the 2000 United States Census, an additional 9000 persons living in Cumberland County, New Jersey area, other than enrolled members, identified as Native Americans.
 This is a State Designated American Indian Statistical Area (SDAISA), part of the state and federal recognition of certain areas as having significant American Indian populations.